2026 Education Policy

 REIC Course Exams

-the course, registrants must achieve the minimum passing grade as determined by
+To pass the course, registrants must achieve the minimum passing grade as determined

 REIC Course Assignments

-Registrants will have thirty (30) calendar days to complete the final assignment.
-In
+Registrants will have thirty (30) days to complete the final assignment.
+In extenuating

-extenuating circumstances, if the deadline is not met, an administrative fee plus
+circumstances, if the deadline is not met, an administrative fee plus applicable taxes, will

 REIC Exam Rewrite